aatack/Optimall/README.md

 In practice, this will almost always mean calculating the derivatives of each node with respect to the pivot node, and multiplying the external derivatives by this new tensor.
 The derivatives function is only defined in this way so that, in special cases that would otherwise require the multiplication of two sparse tensors, the internal derivatives can be provided directly as a function of the external derivatives.

-One problem with this is that defining a new template type could become very arduous, since each template will need to define another kind of template for each of the nodes it contains, each of while will need to define another template for each of its nodes, and so on.
+One problem with this is that defining a new template type could become very arduous, since each template will need to define another kind of template for each of the nodes it contains, each of which will need to define another template for each of its nodes, and so on.
 This will be overcome by leveraging Haskell's ability to lazily compute values, and then defining a small number of very simple templates explicitly (which won't be too hard since their derivatives will quickly become zero).
 More complicated templates can then be defined in terms of existing templates and links between their nodes, at which point functions can do the heavy lifting needed to recursively define their `apply` and `derivatives` functions.

 While this may seem like a very long way of doing things, once a few basic templates and the functions for creating `apply` and `derivatives` instances have been implemented, creating new arbitrarily complex templates should be very simple for the end user.
 Another nice property of doing it this way is that, since the derivatives of the nodes of a template will themselves have a template, we can calculate the *n*th derivative of things without any extra work on the user's end.
-This should afford the user more flexibility when it comes to working with Optimall - for example, 2nd derivatives can be used for optimising, or the output derivatives can be used as a regularisation variable, and so on.
+This should afford the user more flexibility when it comes to working with Optimall - for example, 2nd derivatives can be used in optimisers, or the output derivatives can be used as a regularisation variable, and so on.